openvswitch/ovs/INSTALL.md

       `% ./configure`

 By default all files are installed under /usr/local.
+Open vSwitch also expects to find its database in /usr/local/etc/openvswitch by default.
-If you want to install into, e.g., /usr and /var instead of /usr/local and /usr/local/var, add options as shown here:
+If you want to install all files into, e.g., /usr and /var instead of /usr/local and /usr/local/var and expect to use /etc/openvswitch as the default database directory, add options as shown here:

-      `% ./configure --prefix=/usr --localstatedir=/var`
+      `% ./configure --prefix=/usr --localstatedir=/var --sysconfdir=/etc`

+Note that the Open vSwitch installed with packages like .rpm (e.g. via 'yum install' or 'rpm -ivh') and .deb (e.g. via 'apt-get install' or 'dpkg -i') use the above configure options.

 By default, static libraries are built and linked against.
 If you want to use shared libraries instead: